stoermelder/vcvrack-packone/docs/Maze.md

 The grid can be sized from 2x2 up to 32x32 with the slider on the context menu.
 The cells can also be randomized or randomized with "certainty" which generates no half filled cells.

-### CLK and RESET ports
+## _CLK_ and _RESET_ ports

 Each playhead has his own clock and reset port.
 Every clock-trigger moves the playhead one cell forward according to the current progressing direction.
 A reset-trigger returns the playhead to its start position which can be set on the *Edit-mode* of the grid.
-Triggers on CLK and RESET of the yellow channel are normalized to the other ports if no cable is connected.
+Triggers on _CLK_ and _RESET_ of the yellow channel are normalized to the other ports if no cable is connected.
 Normalization can also be disabled (since v1.6.0).

 ![MAZE clock and reset](./Maze-clock.gif)

-### TURN ports
+## _TURN_ ports

-A trigger on the TURN-port turns the current progressing direction of the playhead 90 degrees to the right or 180 degrees (this setting is found in *Edit-mode*).
+A trigger on the _TURN_-port turns the current progressing direction of the playhead 90 degrees to the right or 180 degrees (this setting is found in *Edit-mode*).
 Triggers of the yellow channel are normalized to the other ports.
 Normalization can also be disabled (since v1.6.0).

 ![MAZE turn](./Maze-turn.gif)

-### SHIFT/L and SHIFT/R ports
+## _SHIFT/L_ and _SHIFT/R_ ports

-Triggers on SHIFT/L or SHIFT/R shift all playheads one lane to the left or to the right, respectively, according to the current progressing direction.
+Triggers on _SHIFT/L_ or _SHIFT/R_ shift all playheads one lane to the left or to the right, respectively, according to the current progressing direction.
 It is a deliberate limitation of the module that shifts are only possible on all channels the same time.

-### Edit-mode of the grid
+## Edit-mode of the grid

 ![MAZE Edit-mode](./Maze-edit1.gif)